 POETRY JOURNALING

 It’s no secret that I keep a poetry journal.
 It is a way to interact with poems I’m reading and a way to save those that are special to me.
-Every year I start a new poetry journal, and my new year starts the first Sunday in Advent.
+Every year I start a new poetry journal, and my new year starts on the first Sunday of Advent.
 This year that’s November 29.
 I even typed “Happy New Year” into that date in my online calendar.

 Right around Thanksgiving, I make a big pot of tea and reread all the poems in my journal.
 Inevitably, it ends up being a commentary on the year itself.
 I’ve been following this practice since 2002, and believe me, the poems say more than I could in a thousand pages of journaling.
 The 2020 journal will be an interesting one to revisit.
 We’ve all had the pandemic.
 I also had the loss of my father, who lived next door to me for the last two-and-a-half years.

-But a few days after Dad died, I found this brief gem by Robert Herrick, published in 1648 in his collection Hesperides.
+How to sum up an entire life in a single poem?
+Surely, it’s impossible – but a few days after Dad died, I found this brief gem by Robert Herrick, published in 1648 in his collection Hesperides.

 A JUST MAN